Dog Bite Compensation Claims

-The amount of compensation you can claim however depends on the injury and the severity of the dog bite.
+The amount of compensation however depends on the injury and the severity of the dog bite.
 The exact amount of compensation you will receive for your dog bite injuries will depend upon your medical report directly.
 You can find out approximately how much you will get for your dog bite injury with a compensation calculator.
-People typically claim for loss of earnings and other financial costs on top of damage to your body
+People typically claim for loss of earnings and other financial costs on top of damage to your body.

 To ensure your chances of winning the claim, you need to try as many steps as is possible.
 For best results, try to follow these steps: